hirviid/react-redux-architecture/README.md

 ### Modules
 A module represents related code of a specific concept of a package.
 For example the _Catalogue package_ could have a _Product module_, a _Cart module_ and an _Order module_ .
 You should aim to reduce the coupling of related Modules by making the dependency between two Modules unidirectional.
+Every module has an _index.js_ file which serves as the entry point for other modules.
+This way, a module can choose which parts it exposes in its public API.

 ## Building blocks & relations

 ### Client side routing